nearform/graphql-hooks/README.md

 - `client.setHeader(key, value)`: Updates `client.headers` adding the new header to the existing headers
 - `client.setHeaders(headers)`: Resets `client.headers`
 - `client.logErrorResult({ operation, result })`: Default error logger; useful if you'd like to use it inside your custom `onError` handler
-- `request(operation, options)`: Make a request to your graphql server; returning a Promise
+- `request(operation, options)`: Make a request to your GraphQL server; returning a Promise
   - `operation`: Object with `query`, `variables` and `operationName`
 - `options.fetchOptionsOverrides`: Object containing additional fetch options to be added to the default ones passed to `new GraphLClient(config)`